 Museums are the quickest way to absorb a cities culture and history.
-They are a great way to surround yourself with the pieces of the past that you’ve always read about or an opportunity to discover new things you never knew about.
+They are a great way to surround yourself with the pieces of the past that you’ve always read about.
+It also is an opportunity to discover new things you never knew about.
 Madrid is home to some of the best museums in Europe, we’ve all heard of the Prado, the Thyssen and the Reina Sofia, but Madrid has many more hidden treasures for you to discover.
-Check out our great list of must see, hidden museums in Madrid!
+Check out our great list of must see, unknown museums in Madrid!

 Museo del Romanticismo